 Designed for rising first through sixth graders, the St. John's Summer Music Camp will feature a week of activities designed to help your child grow musically and foster his/her creativity.
-This year's virtual format will include daily videos during the week of July 6-10 which may be accessed at whatever time is best for your family.
 Children will sing, speak, move, and play through the week, while exploring children's literature, poetry, games, various styles of music, and a variety of instruments.
 No prior musical training is needed in order to participate in and enjoy camp.
 We hope that you'll join us for a week of musical learning and fun!

 Please complete one form per child.

 Michael Milam has served at St. John's since 2000, first as assistant minister of music and currently as minister of music.
 He is in his twenty-sixth year as a music educator in Botetourt County Public Schools, where he serves as music specialist at Cloverdale Elementary School and Troutville Elementary School and also serves as Elementary Fine Arts Lead Teacher.
 A native of Princeton, West Virginia, he holds bachelor's and master's degrees in music education from Concord University and Virginia Tech and has taught music at all levels, preschool through college.
 He holds Level III Orff Schulwerk certification with additional master class experience.